 A Look at the Safest Areas to Stay in Paris

-Paris’ city centre is remarkably safe, so you have little to worry about.
-Here’s the safest areas to stay in Paris.
+Paris’ city centre is remarkably safe, so you have absolutely nothing to worry about.
+Here are the nine safest areas to stay in Paris.

 Our first memory of Paris was actually in London, watching the classic 1990’s film La Haine (The Hatred) in French class.
 About violence and poverty in the suburbs, it paints a bleak picture of Paris’ less safe neighbourhoods.
 So…good luck.
 Just kidding, Paris is generally remarkably clean and secure, while it’s easy to avoid some of the shadier arrondissements.
 Unlike London, where everything is jumbled together, Paris appears to have a clear divide between calm, quiet central districts and the more dangerous suburbs.

 The French use the same word, sûr, (don’t you just love the hat on the u) to mean sure, secure and safe.
-Alors, bien sûr, le Plum Guide will keep that sibilant trio of sûr-ness on the psyche in our safest areas to stay in Paris.
+Alors, bien sûr, le Plum Guide will keep that sibilant trio of sûr-ness on the psyche as we take you through our tried and trusted safest areas to stay in Paris.

 The Latin Quarter